-For years, NPCA’s veterans program has worked to meaningfully engage the military community— including veterans, active duty, reservists and military families — in supporting national parks through service projects and a variety of advocacy actions.
+NPCA’s veterans program meaningfully engages the military community — including veterans, active duty, reservists and military families — to support national parks through service projects and advocacy.

 About Our Veterans Program

 Our national parks should tell the full American story, including our country’s military history.
 The fight for our freedom, democracy and very way of life are told through our parks.
 Preserving and protecting our national parks means preserving these important military stories.

 National parks commemorate and interpret military history at 156 different sites: